Back to all guides

 A journal page showing six small blank layout options made from lines, boxes, columns, and arrows

-Six low-pressure page containers: list, columns, time strip, grid, anchor, and path.
+Six of the seven page containers: list, columns, time strip, grid, anchor, and path.
+The side rail appears later because it needs a full page edge to explain its job.

 Pick by energy.
-Low energy means fewer boxes, not a worse page.
+Low energy needs fewer decisions, not a worse page.
 Pick by material.
-If you already have a photo, ticket, or label, let that become the anchor.
+If you already have a photo print, ticket-shaped note, or label, let that become the anchor.
 Pick by memory shape.
 A sequence wants a path.
 A scattered day wants boxes or cues.
+Seventh layout.
+The side rail + open field keeps one page edge busy while the center stays free for writing.

 Date + three lines